Employment

 • Must purchase or provide their own uniforms and wear them to every shift.
 Uniforms consist of a white button-down shirt, black pants or skirt, comfortable solid black shoes with no ornamentation, and a flashlight

 • Employees in this position are expected to be able to perform any and all work tasks and comply with any work schedules or attendance or duty requirements.
-Successful candidates must have availability to work during after-school hours/evenings on an ongoing basis
+Successful candidates must have availability to work during after-school hours/evenings on an ongoing basis.

 Nature of Work